 MRA is widely underutilized in appraising.
 We are taught to use matched paired sales to determine adjustments, but how often do you have paired sales available?

-Appraisers can use MRA features in spreadsheet programs or statistical programs such as SPSS.
+Appraisers can use MRA features in spreadsheet programs or statistical programs.

 What is an AVM?